The Sirtfood Diet: What You Need To Know & Is It Science-Backed?

 What makes something a "sirtfood"?

 Some "sirtfoods" that Goggins and Matten mention in their book include green tea, berries, cocoa powder, turmeric, kale, onions, parsley, arugula, chilies, coffee, red wine, walnuts, capers, buckwheat, and olive oil.
-All of these foods contain specific polyphenol compounds (quercetin, resveratrol, kaempferol, etc.) that have, in fact, been found in scientific studies to increase sirtuin activity.
+All of these foods contain specific polyphenol compounds5 (quercetin, resveratrol, kaempferol, etc.) that have, in fact, been found in scientific studies to increase sirtuin activity.
 So, in this regard, the diet is at least somewhat based on science.

 The problem, however, is that these foods may not contain sufficient levels of these polyphenols to actually activate sirtuins in any meaningful way.
 Many of the studies linking polyphenol compounds to increased sirtuin activity have only been done on highly concentrated forms of these compounds.